-Is your money languishing in the form of dead or dying stocks, or confined to the usual limitations of an impotent mutual fund, index fund, 401k or an IRA account?
-That dwindling cash should be promptly reallocated to worthy stocks that are consistently growing at a dramatic rate.
+Is your money languishing in the form of dead or dying stocks, or confined to the inherent limitations and unavoidable disadvantages of an impotent mutual fund, index fund, 401(k) or an IRA account?
+That vulnerable cash should be promptly reallocated to worthy stocks that are consistently growing at a dramatic rate.

-There is no longer any need for you to continue flying blind — precariously relying on someone’s opinions — when you can now have the facts, by purchasing access to one or more of our aforementioned database reports.
+There is no longer any need for you to continue flying blind — precariously relying on some uninformed person's irrational opinions — when you can now have the actual facts, by purchasing access to one or more of our aforementioned database reports.

 Please direct all inquires to